Adaptive Fusion Self-supervised Learning for Recommendation: Methodology

-However, considering that the user-item contrastive views differs from the previous contrastive views, we utilize the item views and user views as negative samples for the user and item, respectively.
+Instead of constructing positive pairs from augmented views of the same user/item sample, we argue adaptive interaction pairs as contrastive views.
+This perspective is rooted in the observation that, in bipartite graphs, users and items are each other’s first-order neighbors.
+As the graph convolution (GCN) process progresses layer by layer, users and items progressively absorb information from overlapping neighborhoods, causing their representations to converge in the embedding space.
+Therefore, embeddings obtained from adaptive propagation layers naturally serve as semantically aligned contrastive views.
+Prior contrastive views originate from the same sample, necessitating that a set of views can be selected as negative sample pairs ($e.g.,$ $\sum_{j\in \mathcal{B}}\mathbf{e}_{u_j}''$):

-Formally, we propose the CL loss of user-item contrastive views is different from Eq. \ref{eq:uuii} as follows:
+However, considering that the adaptive contrastive views differs from the previous contrastive views ($i.e.,$ user-item interaction pairs as a set of contrastive views), we utilize the item views and user views as negative sample pairs for the user and item, respectively.
+Formally, we propose the user-item contrastive learning paradigm: